Winyumi/image-viewer/README.md

 This is compatible with any modern browser.

-Inline styles are not used so this should work on websites with CSP without needing `style-src: unsafe-inline`.
+Inline styles are not used so this *should* work on websites with CSP without needing the `style-src: unsafe-inline` directive.
 (Not tested)

 ## Credits